pmndrs/zustand/docs/guides/flux-inspired-practice.md

 }))
 ```

-See [Splitting the store into separate slices](https://github.com/pmndrs/zustand/blob/main/docs/typescript.md#slices-pattern) for how to define a store with separate slices.
+See [Splitting the store into separate slices](./typescript.md#slices-pattern) for how to define a store with separate slices.

-## Flux like patterns / "Dispatching" actions
+## Flux like patterns / "dispatching" actions

-If you can't live without redux-like reducers, you can define a `dispatch` function on the root level of the store like store
+If you can't live without redux-like reducers, you can define a `dispatch` function on the root level of the store like so:

 ```typescript
 const types = { increase: 'INCREASE', decrease: 'DECREASE' }